Is it considered taking the Lord's name in vain to say OMG or words like 'geez'?

 WHAT DOES THE BIBLE SAY?

 Words are powerful.
-As believers who represent Christ, we should make a concerted effort to use our speech to edify others and glorify God .
+As believers who represent Christ, we should a concerted effort to use our speech and God.
 With our words, we should bless God and others (James 3:9-10).
 Taking the Lord’s name in vain is clearly a sin, as highlighted in Exodus 20:7.
-It would, therefore, seem unwise to use variations of God’s name when speaking cavalierly .
-In every conversation and even every thought we have, our aim should be to “do everything in the name of the Lord Jesus, giving thanks to God the Father through him” (Colossians 3:17).
+It would therefore seem unwise to use variations of God’s name when speaking cavalier.
+In every conversation and even thought we have, our aim should be to “do everything in the name of the Lord Jesus, giving thanks to God the Father through him” (Colossians 3:17).

 FROM THE OLD TESTAMENT